d2l-ai/d2l-en/chapter_convolutional-modern/nin.md

 ## [**NiN Model**]

-The original NiN network was proposed shortly after AlexNet and clearly draws some inspiration.
+NiN uses the same initial convolution sizes as AlexNet (it was proposed shortly thereafter).
-NiN uses convolutional layers with window shapes of $11\times 11$, $5\times 5$, and $3\times 3$,
+The kernel sizes are $11\times 11$, $5\times 5$, and $3\times 3$, respectively,
-and the corresponding numbers of output channels are the same as in AlexNet.
+and the numbers of output channels match those of AlexNet.
 Each NiN block is followed by a maximum pooling layer with a stride of 2 and a window shape of $3\times 3$.

-One significant difference between NiN and AlexNet is that NiN avoids fully connected layers altogether.
+The second significant difference between NiN and AlexNet and VGG respectively is that NiN avoids fully connected layers altogether.
-Instead, NiN uses an NiN block with a number of output channels equal to the number of label classes, followed by a *global* average pooling layer, yielding a vector of logits.
+Instead, NiN uses a NiN block with a number of output channels equal to the number of label classes, followed by a *global* average pooling layer, yielding a vector of logits.
-One advantage of NiN's design is that it significantly reduces the number of required model parameters.
+This design significantly reduces the number of required model parameters, albeit at the expense of a potential increase in training time.
-However, in practice, this design sometimes requires increased model training time.

 ```{.python .input}
 %%tab all